EEE 522 Research Methods (3-0-7.5)

 EEE 510 Analog Integrated Circuits (3-0-7.5)

 Review of bipolar transistor operation, small signal model, and single stage amplifiers.
 Power supply refection and voltage references.
 Noise models and calculations with noise.
-Equivalent noise generators for bipolar and Metal Oxide Semiconductor (MOS) transistors.
+Equivalent noise generators for bipolar and MOS transistors.
 Harmonic distortion and inter-modulation.
-Application of noise and distortion analysis to radio frequency (RF) circuit components (Low noise amplifiers, mixers and voltage-controlled oscillators, oscillators).
+Application of noise and distortion analysis to RF circuit components (Low noise amplifiers, mixers and voltage-controlled oscillators, oscillators).

 EEE 511 Principles of Analog VLSI Design (3-0-7.5)

-N-type metal-oxide-semiconductor (NMOS) and Complementary Metal Oxide Semiconductor (CMOS) processes.
+NMOS and CMOS processes.
 Transistor circuit modeling.
 Current Mirror.
 Operational Amplifiers Pseudo analog techniques.
 Continuous time and switched capacitor filters.
-Analog/Digital and Digital/Analog conversion.
+A/D and D/A conversion.
 Oscillator and phase locked loop design.